microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/resources/unifiedroledefinition.md

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

-A unifiedRoleDefinition is a collection of permissions listing the operations, such as read, write, and delete, that can be performed by an RBAC provider, as part of Microsoft 365 RBAC [role management](rolemanagement.md).
+Represents a collection of permissions listing the operations, such as read, write, and delete, that can be performed by an RBAC provider, as part of Microsoft 365 RBAC [role management](rolemanagement.md).

 The following RBAC providers are currently supported:
 - cloud PC